wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ### Manual Docker for Mac

-   <strong>Docker for Mac</strong> was added 2016 for installing Docker on Mac OSX.
+   <strong>Docker for Mac</strong> was added 2016 for installing Docker on macOS
    It uses the
    <a target="_blank" href="https://github.com/docker/HyperKit/">
    HyperKit VM</a>